MetaSyntactical/google-directions-client/README.md

     $resultRoute = $googleApiClient->getDirections($route);

-The return value will be a Route object, depending on the size of the route (number of coordinates), one API call (i.e. one call of the getDirections() method will only yield a partial result.
+The return value will be a Route object.
+Depending on the size of the route (number of coordinates), one API call (i.e. one call of the getDirections() method will only yield a partial result.
 This is due to the fact that the Google API handles only a limited number of waypoints per request.

-You can check if there are coordinates left in the route for which additional calls to the Google API need to be made, you can use the getRemainingCoordinateCount() method.
+You can check if there are coordinates left in the route for which additional calls to the Google API need to be made.
+In order to do so use the getRemainingCoordinateCount() method.

     $resultRoute->getRemainingCoordinateCount();